 Many might be surprised to learn that 4K content isn’t as common as it’s made out to be.
 While TV manufacturers are selling more 4K TVs, there isn’t an abundance of 4K content to play on them.

 With that being said, viewers can expect more 4K content in the future, from traditional cinema to live TV broadcasting.
-The high-res future of 4K is nearby, it’s just taking its time.
+The high-res future of 4K is nearby, and it’s just taking its time.

 The switch to HD was incredibly successful, so industries aren’t eager to spend all that time and money switching to yet another resolution.